sisensers/sisense-embedsdk-react-sampleapp/README.md

 Example shown in `src/App.tsx`

-Minimum required is to import the component:
+Minimum required is to copy the `SisenseEmbedSDK` folder into your application, and import the component:
 ```
 import SisenseDashboardEmbed from './SisenseEmbedSDK'
 ```